deviantony/docker-elk/README.md

 > Configuration is not dynamically reloaded, you will need to restart individual components after any configuration
 > change.

-> [!TIP]
-> To customize the Docker Compose configuration for your local environment without modifying the tracked `docker-compose.yml` file, you can create a `docker-compose.override.yml` file.
-This file is ignored by Git.

 ### How to configure Elasticsearch

 The Elasticsearch configuration is stored in [`elasticsearch/config/elasticsearch.yml`][config-es].